abinit/abinit/doc/tutorial/gwr_intro.md

 This WFK file is usually produced by performing a NSCF calculation including empty states and the GWR driver provides a specialized option to perform a **direct diagonalization** of the KS Hamiltonian in parallel with Scalapack.

+!!! important

+    The ELPA library is strongly suggested for the direct diagonalization.
+    It is much faster than the Scalapack version and requires less memory.

 When computing the KS Green's function $G^0$, the number of bands is controlled by [[nband]].
 Clearly, it does not make any sense to ask for more bands than the ones available in the WFK file.